 Antithesis refers to juxtaposing contrasting elements alongside each other in a parallel manner.
 It can exist on its own as a rhetorical device; however, it can be combined with isocolon for great effect.

 Charles Dickens is well-known for using this device.
-Here is an example of it from
+Here is an example of it in Great Expectations (1861):

 The mother looked young, and the daughter looked old; the mother’s complexion was pink, and the daughter’s was yellow; the mother set up for frivolity, and the daughter for theology.